act-rules/act-rules.github.io/_rules/first-focusable-elements-are-links-to-content-e53727.md

 ```

 #### Passed Example 3

+TODO: REMOVE?
+OR CHANGE A BIT.
+SUBSECTIONS MIGHT STILL BE WORTH SHOWING

 In this document, the [initial segment][] composed of the first four [focusable][] elements fulfills both expectations.
 In this case, the four [blocks][block of content] of the [semantic segmentation][] are the `nav` element, the `aside` element, and both parts of the text (`h1` and `p` elements).
 Note that the [main block of content][] is split into several [blocks][block of content] in this [semantic segmentation][].